projecthorus/horus-gui/README.md

 Telemetry demodulator for the following modems in use by Project Horus
 * Horus Binary Modes (4FSK)
   * v1 - Legacy 22 byte mode, Golay(23,12) FEC
-  * v2 - 16/32-byte modes, LDPC FEC (Under development)
+  * v2 - 32-byte mode, Golay(23,12) FEC
 * RTTY (7N1, 7N2 and 8N2, standard [UKHAS sentences](https://ukhas.org.uk/communication:protocol) with CRC16 only)

 This project serves as a graphical front-end to [horusdemodlib](https://github.com/projecthorus/horusdemodlib) a Python/C library of telemetry demodulators based off the [codec2](https://github.com/drowe67/codec2) FSK modem.
 The core modem used in this library is very well tested, and performs in line with incoherent FSK demodulator theory.
-The RTTY decoder is approximately [2dB better](http://www.rowetel.com/?p=5906) than dl-fldigi, and the Horus Binary v1 modem approximately 7 dB better again.
-Once finished, the Horus Binary v2 modes should provide more flexibility over the v1 mode, and provide further performance improvements.
+The RTTY decoder is approximately [2dB better](http://www.rowetel.com/?p=5906) than dl-fldigi, and the Horus Binary modem approximately 7 dB better again.
+The Horus Binary v2 mode provides some additional flexibility over the v1 mode, allowing the addition of custom telemetry fields.

 ### Important Performance Notes
 The FSK demodulator at the core of this application expects the transmitter to behave like a modem.
 That is, it should: